Mission Essential: Awards

 Mission Essential has won several awards.

-In its early days, it won a number of fast growth-related honors, such as Entrepreneurs of the Year for Emerging Markets in 2006 and the Business First Fast Fifty in 2007 and 2008.
-Mission Essential made Inc. Magazine's annual roll of the 500 fastest growing companies in 2009-2011.

-The company has also consistently earned accolades from industry as well.
-Washington Technology has listed the company among its Top 100 Government Contractors since 2009, reaching its highest point to date in 2013 at #31.Defense News named Mission Essential to its list of Top 100 defense contractors in 2012, 2013, and 2014.
+It won the Entrepreneurs of the Year for Emerging Markets in 2006 and the Business First Fast Fifty in 2007 and 2008.
+Mission Essential made Inc. magazine's annual roll of the 500 fastest growing companies in 2009–2011.Washington Technology has listed the company among its Top 100 Government Contractors since 2009, reaching its highest point to date in 2013 at No. 31.Defense News named Mission Essential to its list of Top 100 defense contractors in 2012, 2013, and 2014.

 The Association of the United States Army named Mission Essential its member company of the month for July 2012, noting that, "For the current conflicts with which the US Army is involved, communication can be more valuable than weaponry: so the United States can share its message of good will with those we can help while deciphering the message of those who would do us harm."

-The company has won many awards in its hometown of Columbus, Ohio.
 In 2010, Mission Essential's ad campaigns won awards from the Columbus Society for Communicating Arts.
 In 2011, the Columbus Business Journal named Mission Essential the No. 1 government contractor in Central Ohio.